DontTalkJustTravel

 Zoni BeachQuiet, scenic, less crowdedLimited shade

-Melones BeachSunset + easy snorkelSmall + rocky → great water clarity
+Melones BeachSunset + easy snorkelSmall + rocky = great clarity

-• Bring your own mask + fins (rental selection is limited).
+• Bring your own mask + fins — rental selection can be limited, especially on busy weekends.

 Food & Local Spots